Pet insurance for older dogs – how do I choose?

 Most insurers will not offer pet insurance for older dogs with pre-existing conditions.

-This means that if your dog is already ill or injured before you take out the policy, then he or she will not be covered.
+If your dog is already ill or injured before you take out the policy, then they will not be covered.

 This will usually also relate to any problems that are connected with the pre-existing conditions.